 Make One Now!

 Much simpler than most realize, alcohol can be made at home.
 Of course, when you get fancy, it may get complicated, and there is a lot of possibility for error, but it is still enjoyable.
-These three recipes keep easiest alcohol to make it straightforward and traditional.
+These three recipes keep the easiest alcohol to make it straightforward and traditional.
 You only need time, sugar, and yeast.

 A bottle of premium booze will taste far smoother than the alcohol you manufacture at home.
 But as you gain knowledge, your alcohol tolerance will increase.
-So now is the perfect moment to start learning how to make your own alcohol, while rushing out to get the required supplies and ingredients.
+So now is the perfect moment to start learning how to make your alcohol while rushing out to get the required supplies and ingredients.

 One day, you might not be able to run to the shop and grab a bottle.